-Regimes with a {\mkr multiscale} mixture of slow and fast dynamics without timescale separation are not only intimate to the L80 model.
-They have been observed in PE models {\mkr accounting for a greater amount of multiscale interactions} as conspicuously generated by fronts and jets \cite{plougonven2007inertia,polichtchouk2020spontaneous}, and in cloud-resolving models in which large-scale convectively coupled gravity waves spontaneously develop \cite{tulich2007vertical}.
-Regions of organized convective activity in the tropics generate also gravity waves leading to a spectrum that contains notable contributions from horizontal wavelengths of 10 km through to scales beyond 1000 km \cite{lane2015gravity} and such IGWs have been also identified from satellite observation of continental shallow convective cumulus forming organized mesoscale patterns over vegetated areas \cite{Dror2021}.
+Multiscale dynamics, characterized by the intricate interplay of slow and fast processes without clear separation, are not unique to the L80 model.
+Similar regimes have been observed in fully resolved Primitive equation (PE) models, where fronts and jets generate complex multiscale interactions \cite{plougonven2007inertia,polichtchouk2020spontaneous} as well as in cloud-resolving models, where large-scale convectively coupled gravity waves emerge spontaneously \cite{tulich2007vertical}.
+Tropical convection regions, where organized activity produces gravity waves with a broad spectrum, ranging from 10 km to over 1000 km wavelengths \cite{lane2015gravity} provide another instance of such multiscale dynamics.
+Finally, inertia-gravity waves have also been observed in continental shallow convection, where they contribute to organized mesoscale patterns over vegetated areas \cite{Dror2021}.

-In fact, IGWs can be energetic on surprisingly large scales.
+Inertia-gravity waves can hold surprising amounts of energy even at large scales.